Paul-22/Paul-22/README.md

 - 👋 Hi, I’m @Paul-22
 - 👀 I’m interested in Coding,Devloping and lean new things.
 - 🌱 I’m currently learning Core Java,Android Development & Web Designing.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with companies that will upskill my knowledge and help me grow in my career.
 - 📫 Reach me through linkedIN @Sutirtha Paul
 - Also you can connect me through Instagram @tirtha.paul